 What is Cancer Insurance and what does it cover?

 Cancer Insurance provides financial support to cover the cost of your cancer diagnoses and treatments.
-Such coverage may be important to you if you have a family history of cancer and may be concerned of the financial burden it brings.
+Such coverage may be important to you if you have a family history of cancer and may be concerned about the financial burden it brings.
 A typical cancer insurance coverage varies when it comes to the stage of cancer, but with Cancer Insurance from Tiq by Etiqa Insurance, you can get coverage for all stages of cancer for up to S$200,000.

 Furthermore, while CI plans may impose a required survival period – a period of time you need to be alive after being diagnosed with a critical illness before you can enjoy the benefits – Cancer Insurance from Tiq has no survival period.